Reach and complementarity of $\mu\to e$ searches: Operators, Rates and R-matrices at low energy

 This translation of nucleon to quark operators neglects higher order QED and ``strong interaction'' effects between the experimental scale $m_\mu$ and 2 GeV: the QED running is small for the considered operators, and we did not include recent $\chi$PT results ~\cite{VCetal}.

-The prospects of distinguishing coefficients by using different targets depend on the misalignment between the target vectors.
-In the quark operator basis at 2 GeV, this angle is given for various potential targets in Table~\ref{tab:misalignment2G}.
-The angles are smaller than the misalignmeent angles in the nucleon operator basis (see Figure~\ref{fig:theta}), because the scalar quark overlap integrals are larger than the vector integrals, and comparable for $u$ and $d$ quarks.
+The prospects of distinguishing coefficients by using different targets depend on the misalignment between the target vectors, which can be quantified as an angle\cite{DKY}: \beq \vec{u}_{A_1} \cdot \vec{u}_{A_2} = |\vec{u}_{A_1}| | \vec{u}_{A_2}| \cos \theta~~. \eeq In the quark operator basis at 2 GeV, this angle is given for various potential targets in Table~\ref{tab:misalignment2G}.
+The angles are smaller than the misalignmeent angles in the nucleon operator basis\cite{DKY} (see Figures~\ref{fig:thetan} and ~\ref{fig:thetaq}), because the scalar quark overlap integrals are larger than the vector integrals, and comparable for $u$ and $d$ quarks.
 In addition, there is currently a large discrepancy, $\sim 50$\%, between lattice and EFT determinations of the scalar overlap integrals.
 We assume that this theoretical discrepancy can be solved, so that $\mucL$ on Au and Al give independent information.